GameServerManagers/LinuxGSM-Docs/Default-Ports.md

 If you're running several servers, make sure you're using different ports on all of your servers.

+## Useful notice for firewalls

+You can see your set ports and their types by running :

+`./gameserver details`

+* "port" is inbound tcp/udp (used for Game/RCON)
+* "sourcetvport" is inbound udp (used for SourceTV)
+* "clientport" is outbound udp (used for Clients)

+All of them have to be set exclusively set for a single game server, no matter what.

 ### Protip for running many servers